Wine Studies Certificate and Courses

 Global Wine Studies Certificate

-This certificate program, available only at IAU to semester students with or without previous knowledge of wine, offers students the opportunity to learn about this complex and vast industry, paving the way for a potential future in the global wine world.
-The wine industry in the US alone employs over 1.5 million people and has an economic impact of $162 billion dollars.
+This certificate program offers students the opportunity to learn about the complex and vast wine industry, paving the way for a potential future in the global wine world.
+The wine industry in the US alone employs over 1.5 million people and has an economic impact of $220 billion dollars.
 Despite declines in other industries, the US has seen uninterrupted growth and is now the largest wine market in the world.
-From Provence to Champagne, Bordeaux, Burgundy and more, students in this program will have the unique opportunity of hands-on experience with the history and regions of wines throughout Europe.
+From Provence to Champagne, Bordeaux, Burgundy and more, students in this program will have the unique opportunity to experience first-hand the history of wine in some of the greatest wine regions throughout France.
+Students will also study the global wine industry across Europe, the United States, South America, Australia, and New Zealand.
+Wine studies courses generally include field studies to vineyards and wineries in the region.

 To obtain the Certificate in Global Wine Studies, students must enroll in three of the following Wine Studies courses, in addition to one language course and one elective course of the student's choosing.